5 Cooling fabrics – what are the best materials to keep you cool in summer?

 We might not have the best weather in the world, but when the sun comes out it really can get sweltering.
 But with such a plethora of fashions on the high-street, how can you make sure you’re buying the right clothes to keep you comfortable through the summer?

 Washing clothes at cool temperatures helps to keep colours bright, whites white and delicates in good condition.
 Why not try Fairy Non Bio Washing Gel Wash?
-This works even at cold temperatures, to keep clothes looking vibrant, while making sensitive skin happy too.
+This works even at cold temperatures, to keep clothes looking vibrant.
+With its new technology, it can tackle dirt and stains effectively, leaving your favourite clothes feeling delightfully soft on your skin.

-Whether you’re soaking up the sun in your local park or taking shady refuge in a pavement café in Spain, here are our top five natural fabrics for summer.
+Whether you’re soaking up the sun in your local park or taking shady refuge in a pavement café in Spain, here are our top five natural fabrics for you to wear in the summer

 Broderie anglaise (the pretty lace-like patterns cut and embroidered into edges of the fabric) creates natural ventilation, and textures like seersucker keep it from clinging to the skin.
 If you can, look out for organic or sustainable cotton from the likes of H&M, M&S and Gap.